rawitat/gtypist_lessons/programming_quotes.typ

  :Specifically, reductionism fails when we try to use it in a reverse direction.
- :As we shall see throughout this book, having a complete and perfect under- :standing of how an agent behaves in no way guarantees that you will be able :to predict how this single event will behave for all time or in the context :of other agents.
+ :As we shall see throughout this book, having a complete and perfect under- :standing of how an agent behaves in no way guarantees that you will be able :to predict how this single agent will behave for all time or in the context :of other agents.

-*:PHIL2_30
+*:PHIL2_32
-I:[30] Gary William Flake, "The Computational Beauty of Nature" S:We have, then, three different ways of looking at how things work.
+I:[32] Gary William Flake, "The Computational Beauty of Nature" S:We have, then, three different ways of looking at how things work.
 We can :take a purely reductionist approach and attempt to understand things through :dissection.
 We also can take a wider view and attempt to understand whole